tmrts/boilr/README.md

 is the issue body.
 After creating the issue, save & exit the editor and you will be prompted for github credentials needed to create the issue.

+## Reporting Issues
+You can report issues directly from the command-line.
+Use the command, `tmplt report`.
+After entering your github credentials, a markdown file will be opened where the first line is the issue title and the rest is the issue body.

 ## Download Template
 In order to download a template from a github repository, use the following command: